perfact/zodbsync/README.md

 first stashed away and restored at the end, but if any of the picked commits touches any file that was unstaged, it is considered an error and the operation is cancelled.

+### `zodbsync upload`

+`upload` expects the base directory to be a git repository and provides a tool to upload JS and CSS libraries into the `Data.fs`.
+This is achieved by converting these files into files and directories understood by `playback` and placing them in the specified directory inside of `base_dir`.

+Example to upload bootstrap:

+    zodbsync upload /tmp/bootstrap lib/bootstrap

 ## Compatibility
 This package replaces similar functionality that was previously found in